hpfast/webmapping_for_beginners_wiki/Making-a-web-page.md

 >
 > That sounds scary!
 But do not be afraid.
 The browser web inspector is going to be your best friend!
 Let's explore this.
 >
-> :white_check_mark: In your browser when you opened your html
+>  :arrow_forward: In your browser when you opened your html
 >
 > * Click with your right mouse button, choose : `Inspect Element`
 > * Or Press F12
 >
 > The web inspector shows you the content of your page and the current state of the DOM.
 DOM stands for Document Object Model and refers to the hierarchical structure of HTML.
 Web browsers parse the DOM in order to make sense of a page’s content.
 >
-> :white_check_mark: Do you see the same content as we just made in our text editor?
+>  :arrow_forward: Do you see the same content as we just made in our text editor?
 >
-> :white_check_mark: Just have a look around.
+>  :arrow_forward: Just have a look around.
 Nothing can happen!
 >
 > We will use the web inspector later again as a debugger, when your web-page doesn't show what you wanted it to!
 For now, you can close it again.